iatenine/SimpleSave/README.md

 ## How to install
  - Add simple_save.gd to your project files
- - Go to Project -> Project Settings -> AutoLoad
- - Click the folder icon next to "Path" and select simple_save.gd from your project files
-   - The name "SimpleSave" is recommended and will be used in examples below
+ - You should now be able to call the functions listed below by calling SimpleSave.function_name()

 ## Methods